Contact Information:

 Dr. Xin Zhang, won first place in the basic sciences category for his abstract titled, “Activation of Peripheral β2 and β3ARs Leads to Increased Nociceptor Activity” at the 26th Annual Duke Anesthesiology Academic Evening held on May 29, 2018.

-Dr. Xin Zhang receiving the Best Abstract Award for his poster titled “Activation of Peripheral β2 and β3ARs Leads to Increased Nociceptor Activity” at the 2018 Pain & Genetics SIG of the 37th annual APS meeting.
+Dr. Xin Zhang received the Best Abstract Award for his poster titled “Activation of Peripheral β2 and β3ARs Leads to Increased Nociceptor Activity” at the 2018 Pain & Genetics SIG of the 37th annual APS meeting.

 Dr. Xin Zhang has been nominated by the 2018 Pain & Genetics Shared Interest Group (SIG) of APS for the ‘Best Abstract Award’.
-He will receive the award March 5, 2018, following a short presentation of his poster, “Activation of Peripheral β2 and β3ARs Leads to Increased Nociceptor Activity.”
+He will receive the award on March 5, 2018, following a short presentation of his poster, “Activation of Peripheral β2 and β3ARs Leads to Increased Nociceptor Activity.”

 Dr. Xin Zhang received the 2018 APS Young Investigator Travel Support Program award.
 Dr. Zhang will travel to, and present a poster at, the 37th Annual Scientific Meeting of the American Pain Society, held March 4 -6, 2018 in Anaheim, CA. APS gratefully acknowledges the National Center for Complementary and Integrative Health (NCCIH) for support of the Young Investigator Travel Award program.
 View Abstract